LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaEbean.md

 ## Trasactional actions

-By default Ebean will not use any transaction.
-You can use any transaction helper provided by Ebean to create a transaction such as:
+By default Ebean will not use any transactions.
+You can use any transaction helper provided by Ebean to create a transaction.
+For example:

 ```
 // run in Transactional scope...